 Fellowships can also be provided in memory of a departed loved one, business associate or special Scouter or non-Scouter.

 The award is named after the first Chief Scout Executive of the Boy Scouts of America who exemplified Ralph Waldo Emerson's observation that "an institution is the lengthened shadow of one man."
 Today, Scouting is the "lengthened shadow" of the more than three decades of the farseeing and dedicated leadership of Dr. James E. West.

 Contributions to the Pacific Skyline Council Endowment Fund managed by the BSA National Foundation through the James E. West Fellowship are never spent; only 5% of the interest is used to further the programs and outreach of the Pacific Skyline Council and Peninsula Scouting.
 As a member of the James E. West Fellowship, you may attend the annual Heritage Society Receptions.

-Contact Mark Manchester, Council Development Director at email@example.com or Jill Schwab at firstname.lastname@example.org or (650) 341-5633 for more information.
+To contribute: contact Mark Manchester, Council Development Director at firstname.lastname@example.org or (650) 341-5633 for more information.

 $ 1,000+ Bronze Member Level: Certificate & Pin